garrandall/popular-music-data/tracks/i-m-out-ciara-nicki-minaj.md

 I'm out

 Now tell me, do my ladies run this?
-(Ooh yeah-yeah-yeah) Not even Hammer can touch this (Ooh yeah-yeah-yeah)
+(Oh yeah-yeah-yeah) Not even Hammer can touch this (Oh yeah-yeah-yeah)
-We standin' up on all the couches (Ooh yeah-yeah-yeah) Tomorrow you gon' hear about this (Ooh yeah-yeah-yeah) This is what you hearin' through your speakers (Ooh yeah-yeah-yeah) That's why we dancin' til our feet hurt (Ooh yeah-yeah-yeah) See I found out he was my problem (Ooh yeah-yeah-yeah) Tonight I came out here to solve him (Ooh yeah-yeah-yeah, ooh yeah-yeah-yeah)
+We standin' up on all the couches (Oh yeah-yeah-yeah) Tomorrow you gon' hear about this (Oh yeah-yeah-yeah) This is what you hearin' through your speakers (Oh yeah-yeah-yeah) That's why we dancin' til our feet hurt (Oh yeah-yeah-yeah) See I found out he was my problem (Oh yeah-yeah-yeah) Tonight I came out here to solve him (Oh yeah-yeah-yeah, oh yeah-yeah-yeah)

 We celebratin' our breakin' up, oh whoa